dalyIsaac/Whim/docs/docs/architecture.md

 Whim's <xref:Whim.ILayoutEngine> does not have the concept of a "primary area".
 However, this can be provided by `ILayoutEngine` implementations - for example, the <xref:Whim.SliceLayout.SliceLayoutEngine>.

 Implementations of Whim's `ILayoutEngine` should be immutable.
-This was done to support functionality like previewing changes to layouts before committing them, with the `LayoutPreview` plugin.
+This was done to support functionality like previewing changes to layouts before committing them, with the [Layout Preview](plugins/layout-preview.md) plugin.
 In comparison, workspacer's `ILayoutEngine` implementations are mutable.

 ### Commands